Shlok-crypto/Kamiak-GUI/README.md

 **A modern, web-based interface for the Kamiak HPC Cluster.**
-Replaces complex command-line interactions with an intuitive, powerful graphical dashboard.
+Replaces  command-line interactions with a dashboard.

 [Features](#-key-features) • [Installation](#-installation) • [LLM Integration](#-llm-integration) • [Tech Stack](#-technology-stack)